ospqul/FocusPXDemo/README.md

 OpenView SDK is designed to help create custom applications for non-destructive inspections of industrial and commercial materials.

-This tutorial will help you build an Focus PX application based on OpenView SDK from scratch.
+This tutorial will help you build a Focus PX application based on OpenView SDK from scratch.

 The source codes are available in Github: https://github.com/ospqul/FocusPXDemo/tree/master